wall paints & paints in

 Which wall goes well with furniture in light red?

-Furniture colour in red turns a simple piece of furniture into an eye-catcher.
-Furniture in light red goes particularly well with beige tones, grey tones from light to dark grey and green tones from olive to turquoise on the wall
+Red furniture paint turns a simple piece of furniture into an eye-catcher.
+Furniture in a light red shade pairs particularly well with beige tones, grey tones ranging from light to dark grey, and green tones from olive to turquoise on the wall.

 Is bright red a warm colour?